w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

 **Presentational**: Provide students with the definition of the four WCAG principles: "Perceivable", "Operable", "Understandable" and "Robust".
 Provide examples of some of the guidelines, common problems they try to address and some of the possible solutions.
-Emphasize that the solutions proposed also benefit the overall majority of users.

 ##### Suggested activities

 Engage students in a discussion about the four accessibility principles.
-Reflect with them on which of these principles is more related to their daily tasks or activities and how they could.apply such principles in their daily job.
+Reflect with them on which of these principles is more related to their daily tasks or activities and how they could apply such principles in their daily job.

 ##### Suggested homework